-International students also receive full tuition scholarship awards and may be eligible for stipends through the Institute of Sacred Music.
-No application is needed, nor is service to the University required to receive the scholarship or stipend.
+International students also receive full tuition scholarship awards and may be eligible for awards through the Institute of Sacred Music.
+No application is needed, nor is service to the University required to receive the scholarship or award.
 International students are not eligible to participate in U.S. government-funded loan programs unless they are permanent residents; therefore, every effort should be made to obtain financial assistance from the applicant's government.
 Such assistance should be reported to the Institute's Financial Aid Office.
 The Institute cannot subsidize transportation to and from the United States.
-Please note that international students may be eligible for a Yale loan.
 Please contact the Financial Aid Office for more information.